 Graduation is not automatically granted upon completion of all coursework.
-Students intending to graduate in May must complete an Intent to Graduate form online prior to the required date in early January.
+Students intending to graduate in May must complete a Graduation Application form online prior to the required date in early January.
 A degree is granted based on the completion of all requirements prior to degree posting dates.